 Peer Tutoring

 Students enrolled in science classes during the fall semester can request a one-on-one peer tutor by clicking the Request A Tutor button and completing the Tutor Request Form.
-Also, students enrolled in Fundamentals of Physics 1 (PHY-111) and Fundamentals of Physics 2 (PHY-112) can receive nonappointment tutoring in Careers Center Room 264 on Tuesdays, Wednesdays and Thursdays from 11 a.m. to 4 p.m.
+Also, staring Jan.
+27, students enrolled in Fundamentals of Physics 1 (PHY-111) and Fundamentals of Physics 2 (PHY-112) can receive nonappointment tutoring in Careers Center Room 264 on Tuesdays, Wednesdays and Thursdays from 11 a.m. to 4 p.m.

 Science Tutoring Center